netdata/netdata/CONTRIBUTING.md

 Some PR title examples:

 - Fix bug in Netdata installer for FreeBSD 11.2
-- Improve docs for other installation methods
+- Update docs for other installation methods
-- New collector for Prometheus endpoints
+- Add new collector for Prometheus endpoints
 - Add 4.19 Kernel variant for eBPF
 - Fix typo in README
+- Refactor code for better maintainability
 - etc

+The key idea here is to start with a "verb" of what you are doing in the PR.

 For good examples have a look at other projects like: